shashwatyedve/delta_demo/README.md

 # delta_demo
-This is a demo repository for understanding Git and GitHub
+This is a demo repository for understanding Git and GitHub...